LuisMario01/StoreManagement/README.md

 # StoreManagement
 REST API for small snack store using Spring MVC.
-It receives requests under different URLs and returns data stored in database server.
+The API receives request under specific URLs, retrieving data from the database and performing actions associated with each URL.